The Aran Islands consistently remains one of Ireland’s top tourist attractions.

 A visit to the Aran Islands is a must

-There are two ferry companies which operate from Doolin Pier, the service operates generally from March until November each year.
+The ferry service to the Aran Islands from Doolin Pier operates generally from March until November each year.
 The route from Doolin to the Aran Islands is the quickest route by sea to the islands.

 Inis Oírr – Inisheer